 So, what’s the verdict?
 Keep It, Change It Or Replace It?

 With this one, it’s an obvious decision to change it.
 And not just to, love can create happiness in your life… it needs to be more than that.
 Because love is so broad.

 You can receive love from friends, family, animals, but that’s different to romantic love.
 So, I would change to…

 ‘Romantic love can bring huge happiness in your life, but ultimately, you are in control of how you feel… You don’t need it to be happy.”

-Statements like that can also become affirmations or mantras – which is actually a great way to get them re-installed in your head.
+Statements like that can also become affirmations or mantras – which is also another great way to get them firmly in your mind.